CodyHenrichsen-CTEC/Study_Resources/Database/README.md

    * TCL Basics

 ## Lecture Notes
-These are the PDF 3 page notes from the slideshows that accompany these topics.
+These are the PDF version of the 3 slide notes from the lectures that accompany these topics.
 Many have been seen on my youtube channel as part of the corresponding demo/lecture.
  - Normalization process
  - Simple Select queries
  - Oracle Date and Time